arXiv/arxiv-docs/help/moderation.md

 - Appeals should be submitted through our [user support portal](https://arxiv.org/support/moderation_help).
 If you cannot access the portal you can contact us by email at moderation@arxiv.org.
 - In your appeal message please include all relevant details, including paper IDs, former correspondence, submission summaries, etc.
-- You will get an response from arXiv User Suppor team when your appeal has been sent to our appellate moderators for consideration.
+- You will get an response from arXiv User Support team when your appeal has been sent to our appellate moderators for consideration.

 - Please be patient, as moderation appeals are complicated and take some time.
 - When a decision is made by the appellate moderators you will receive a follow up message from arXiv User Support.
 - Our moderators are not referees and do not provide detailed feedback on submissions.
 User Support staff cannot provide detailed feedback regarding submissions deemed inappropriate and will not enter into extended discussion regarding submissions.